Pumping Into Your Home, And Around Your Yard

 INTO OUTSIDE FAUCET

-Connect a drinking water compatible hose or pipe from the Simple Pump to a faucet that exits directly from your house.
-This works only if your house is pre-1980 or so.
-A house built more recently probably does not have a gate valve that allows water to be introduced from the outside.
+You may be able to connect a drinking water compatible hose or pipe from the Simple Pump to a faucet that exits directly from your house.
+This is most likely to be possible if your house is pre-1980 or so.
+A house built more recently probably does not allow pumping INTO the faucet.
 (You may need to consult your plumber.)

 A yard hydrant is an OUTLET from your household plumbing for outside use.
 But yard hydrants are designed in such a way that water can also be pumped INTO the hydrant, thereby supplying water to your plumbing.
 Just connect a drinking water compatible hose or pipe from the Simple Pump to the yard hydrant, and start pumping.
 (If you don’t already have a pressure tank, installing one is a simple and fairly quick job for your plumber.
 It’s a definite plus to have a pressurized water supply.
 An alternative way to get the pressure is with an elevated gravity-feed tank.)

-A 6″ or larger casing is required.
+ANOTHER unique advantage of the Simple Pump.
+A 6″ or larger casing is required to have a submersible pitless and the Simple Pump pitless.
 The submersible discharge pipe comes out through the side of your well casing, and runs underground, into your house.
 The Simple Pump discharge can be routed through our specially engineered pitless and joined with your existing underground pipe.
 (If your submersible hasn’t been installed yet and you know you want to buy a Simple Pump, discuss with us how to mimize cost on the installation.)

 OTHER PRESSURIZED SYSTEM

-Another form of pressure to pump “into” is pumping uphill.
+Another form of pressure to pump “into pressure” is pumping uphill.
 Again, all that is needed is the CV-1 Check valve.